consensus-shipyard/ipc/docs/running.md

 * `./target/release/fendermint <args>`, after running `cargo build --release`
 * `cargo run -p fendermint_app --release -- <args>`

+The same is also available for step-by-step execution in the [Milestone-1 demo](./demos/milestone-1/README.md).

+> TIP: If something goes wrong with the RPC commands, try to run them with `fendermint --log-level debug rpc ...` to see the JSON-RPC requests and responses.

 ## Genesis

 The first step we need to do is create a Genesis file which we'll pass to Tendermint,